Bone Diagenesis (decay)

 the crystals that make up bone are tiny in size at around 10-50 nanometres

 bone is a type of apatite called a bioapatite.
 This can exchange chemical elements with the surrounding environment.
-This is an important feature of bone during life and in terms of what happens to bone after death.

 During life, this apatite structure means that bone can accommodate and exchange chemical elements through substitution with those usually present in the body.
 This is important in living people because our skeletons are used to store essential minerals.
 After death, these qualities remain and the bone is still reactive – meaning that bone will constantly change over time, even after you die.